rkrishnan8594/trackr/README.md

 #Leg 2: MVP

 ### Architecture and Tools
 We used Ruby on Rails for the implementation of the MVP.
-This was primarily because of the following:
+This was primarily because of the following:\n
     Inbuilt RESTful design
     Strict to adherence to MVC design structure
     Object Relational Mapping